LilianYou/Geography_Analytics/README.md

 # Geography_Analytics
+## Section A
 A list of exercises in analytical methods for geography research, including calculus, differential equations, and linear algebra.
 This repository only includes my own course work.
-Thanks for the guidance from [Prof. Tim DeVries](https://www.geog.ucsb.edu/people/faculty/tim-devries) which gives me a good start in analyzing environmental data.
+Thanks for the guidance from [Prof. Tim DeVries](https://www.geog.ucsb.edu/people/faculty/tim-devries).

 Recommended book resource: <br>
 Menke and Menke, [Environmental Data Analysis with MATLAB](http://www.sciencedirect.com/science/book/9780128044889) <br>